Kaciras/icodec/README.md

 icodec is aimed at the web platform and has some limitations:

 * Decode output & Encode input only support RGBA format.
-* No animated image support, you should use video instead of it.
+* No animated image support, you should use video instead.

 # Usage